joomla/jissues/cli/readme.md

 For the initial import of issues and issue comments to the database we need to authenticate with GitHub to avoid to exceed the rate limit.

-To use your GitHub credentials from the CLI script, edit the `configurqation.php` file and fill in your GitHub username and password, answer "yes" to the question if you whish to authenticate, or pass the `--auth` option.
+To use your GitHub credentials from the CLI script, edit the `config.json` file and fill in your GitHub username and password, answer "yes" to the question if you whish to authenticate, or pass the `--auth` option.